My Story

 I was discouraged at first.
 However, I took it as a sign to pursue Social Media Ministries even more.
 We also decided it was time to start looking for a new place to live so that I would have a better place to record.

 A few months later, we received an opportunity to move into the same house of my childhood neighbors that I stayed in 4 years ago.
 Of course, we accepted and began packing.
-We made a plan and decided that she would get a job and work full-time for a year or so while I worked full-time on my YouTube channels and Social Media Ministries.
-And that’s exactly what we are doing.
-We are working hard, investing, paying down debt, and striving to build the life of our dreams.
+We made a plan and decided that she would get a job and work full-time while I worked full-time on my YouTube channels and Social Media Ministries.
+Our goal was that I would be making money in two years.

 Despite all the setbacks, false promises, shattered hopes, failed endeavors, lost money, discouragements, et cetera we are still pushing through.
 You don’t have to work 40 hours a week for the next 40 years.
 Yes, you may have to work for the next 5 or 10 years, but not 40.
 You can be financially free and live the life of your dreams.